 Shoppers will find no shortage of retail therapy options in NYC, and the Black Friday post-Thanksgiving deals can be downright jaw-dropping.

 Head to Radio City Music Hall where you can see 36 Rockettes in each performance of the Radio City Christmas Spectacular, one of New York City's most iconic Christmas events.
-Their precision dance moves and high kicks are truly impressive to experience in person.
+Their precise dance moves and high kicks are truly impressive to experience in person.

 The show features a number of live animals, including camels, sheep, and donkeys featured in the “Living Nativity” scene at the end of the production.
-The animals, live in Radio City Music Hall with their handlers throughout the show's 9-week run, and sometimes they are spotted outside of Radio City getting exercise.
+The animals, live in Radio City Music Hall with their handlers throughout the show's 9-week run, and can sometimes be spotted outside of Radio City getting exercise.

-Don't miss out on the true spirit of the season: give back.
+Don't miss out on the true spirit of the season: giving back.
 There are many rewarding volunteer opportunities in New York throughout the year, with a special need for helping hands in soup kitchens, homeless shelters, and families around the city for the Thanksgiving holiday.
 Check out New York Cares, for volunteer opportunities around Thanksgiving.

-If stuffing yourself with turkey and watching TV doesn't fully satisfy your desire to do something special on your day off, there are New York attractions that open their doors...even on Thanksgiving Day.
+If stuffing yourself with turkey and watching TV doesn't fully satisfy your desire to do something special on your day off, there are plenty of New York attractions that will be open on Thanksgiving Day.
 These include the city's three major observatories: Top of the Rock, Empire State Building, and One World Observatory, as well as bucket list sites like Statue of Liberty and Ellis Island.